Set up your vulnerability disclosure portal before the CRA deadline.

 Procurement and security teams increasingly require a documented coordinated vulnerability disclosure process before they sign.

 The free plan receives and tracks reports.
-Article 14 filing is on Pro.
+Article 14 filing is on Reporting.
 Here is what it includes.

 Live in three steps.